liudichen/mui-message/README.md

 You can also [customize](###Customize) on this basis.
 If you need to use the message instance, such as custom actions, you can use `messageRef` to get it.

+**Note: the same application only needs to use the MessageBox instance once.**

 ### Use

 Just hang the MessageBox as an independent component at a higher level.
 It is recommended to put it on the outer layer of the router so that it can be accessed globally.